[ELIZABETHAN - DRAMA] JONSON, BEN. Workes. London: William Stansby, 1616; Together with Workes. London: 1640-41 (comprising the seco...

-This is a complete set, per the Pforzheimer collations (other than the missing blank); there is no portrait called for in this first edition.
-The preliminaries to the first volume include the commendatory verses.
+This is an apparently complete set (other than some blanks, including the first; there is no portrait called for in the first edition), with the preliminaries to the first volume including the commendatory verses.

 Additional Notes & Condition Report

 No condition report?
 Click here to request one.